-The application relates to a triangular shaped former garage site, measuring approximately 0.27ha, which sits to the rear of several semi-detached properties fronting Kirk Cross Crescent and West Pinfold.
+The application relates to a Triangular shaped garage site, measuring approximately 0.27ha, which sits to the rear of several semi-detached properties fronting Kirk Cross Crescent and West Pinfold.
 The site is largely vacant and generally laid to grass, apart from a gravel access track serving a small number of access points to the rear amenity spaces of the neighbouring dwellings.
-The site was previously accessed via a long diagonal track known as Pinfold Lane that connects with Kirk Cross Crescent to the south of the site.
-However this has since been introduced as a Safe Route to Carlton Community College from West Royston, although it does continue to serve a small number of properties along Pinfold Lane.
+The site is accessed from the Southern point via a relatively narrow unadopted tarmac roadway/footpath.
+It serves a small number of properties along Pinfold Lane and forms part of the 'Safe Route to School' programme which gives access to Carlton Community College from West Royston.